microsoft/playwright/docs/src/debug.md

 Additional useful defaults are configured when `PWDEBUG=1` is set:

-- Browsers launch in the headed mode
+- Browsers launch in headed mode
 - Default timeout is set to 0 (= no timeout)

 Using `PWDEBUG=console` will configure the browser for debugging in Developer tools console: